miurahr/py7zr/docs/api.rst

    py7zr looks for files and directories as same as specified in element of 'targets'.

-   When the method get a ``str`` object or another object other than collection such as LIST or SET, it will raise :exc:`TypeError`.
+   When the method gets a ``str`` object or another object other than collection such as LIST or SET, it will raise :exc:`TypeError`.

    Once extract() called, the ``SevenZipFile`` object become exhausted,